Arpeggiator

 - Steps: The number of steps in the pattern.
 The maximum value is 32.

 - Rate: The speed at which the steps are played.
-It can be 'normal' notes like 1/16 or triplets.
+It can be "standard" notes like 1/16 or triplets.

 - Swing: The amount by which 2nd, 4th, 6th (and so on) steps are delayed.
 50% means "no swing".

 - Gate: The (relative) note duration.
-You can turn this down to make the note sound mode staccato.
+Turn this down to make the notes sound more staccato.

-- Fixed Velocity: Ignore the velocity of the incoming notes, and use a fixed value (90) instead.
+- Fixed Velocity: Ignores the velocity of incoming notes and uses a fixed value (90) instead.

-- Hold: Ignore incoming note-off messages, so the arpeggio keeps playing when you've released the keys.
-The notes will be stopped when you play a new chord.
-This feature can make playing the arpeggiator using a MIDI keyboard easier.
-You can push and release the sustain pedal to stop the arpeggiator.
+- Hold: Ignores incoming note-off messages so the arpeggio keeps playing after you release the keys.
+The notes will stop when you play a new chord.
+This feature can make using the Arpeggiator with a MIDI keyboard easier.
+You can press and release the sustain pedal to stop the Arpeggiator.